-Every week, you will be asked to prepare something for next class that demonstrates your reading understanding such as reading summary, leading a discussion, etc. 10 points total.
+Each week you may be asked to prepare something for next class that demonstrates your reading understanding such as reading summary, leading a discussion, etc. 10 points total.

 Practice and conceptual skills

 Each week class participants will focus on a primary concept and/or practice a core relational work skill that can be applied in multiple work contexts.